FriedBreakfast/Psi/doc-sphinx/internals/tvm_lowering.rst

 Nested functions
 ----------------

-Nested functions are implemented usin the :psi:`Psi::Compiler::Closure` tree.
+Nested functions are implemented using the :psi:`Psi::Compiler::Closure` tree.
 The facilitates automatic generation of a type containing variables captured from enclosing scopes.
 Recursion between nested functions is also handled; in this case it is necessary to merge the required variables from all functions in a graph.
 The user may then generate local interface implementations from these values.